 Furthermore, since the workload for Template MR4 is extremely heavy, the BCBS should allow banks to take a flexible approach according to their risk measurement model in preparing this template.
 After the fundamental review of the trading book takes effect, banks need to calculate ES, which would require much heavier burden compared to the current practice calculating VaR.
 Therefore, it is difficult in practice to precisely measure the drivers of RWA changes.
-Given this, by allowing flexibility with respect to the content of reporting, such as limiting disclosure information to the extent that meets the needs of investors (e.g. information at a level that enables investors to identify factors of changes only when a certain extent of changes in risk amount arises, instead of disclosure items required under this template periodically and promptly.
+Given this, by allowing flexibility with respect to the content of reporting, such as limiting disclosure information to the extent that meets the needs of investors (e.g. information at a level that enables investors to identify factors of changes only when a certain extent of changes in risk amount arises, instead of disclosing the movement in risk levels), it would be possible to calculate and report the disclosure items required under this template periodically and promptly.